-The Latest: Kansas Democrats set up website on new governor
+The Latest: New Kansas governor open to education proposals

 TOPEKA, Kan. – The Latest on Kansas swearing in a new governor (all times local):